 Walden’s Hornbill (Rhabdotorrhinus waldeni) vs. Writhed Hornbill (Rhabdotorrhinus leucocephalus)

 Walden’s Hornbill, Rhabdotorrhinus waldeni of Panay and Negros, was thought to be con-specific with Writhed Hornbill, Rhabdotorrhinus leucocephalus of Mindanao.

 Walden’s Hornbill Writhed Hornbill

-Walden’s was split because it differs so substantially in terms of
+Walden’s was split because it differs in the terms of:

 - the colour of the bare parts/gular pouch, yellow and blue in Walden’s, red in Writhed

 - the degree of sexual dimorphism, greater in Walden’s

 - the plumage, Walden’s having an entirely rufous head and neck.